merge/skulls/x230/README.md

 just install the "flashrom" program and run  `./x230_skulls.sh`, see below.

 1. boot Linux with the `iomem=relaxed` boot parameter (for example in /etc/default/grub `GRUB_CMDLINE_LINUX_DEFAULT`)
-2. [download](https://github.com/merge/skulls/releases) the latest Skulls release tarball and unpack it
+2. [download](https://github.com/merge/skulls/releases) the latest Skulls release tarball and unpack it or check for updates by running `./x230_skulls.sh -U`.
 3. run `sudo ./x230_skulls.sh` and choose the image to flash.

 Hint: In case your Linux distribution's GRUB bootloader doesn't use the full